-Primary Care Unit contributions to medical education at the University of Cambridge are introduced here, roughly following the chronological order of the Standard course in Medicine.
-Please follow the links to learn more about each component.
+Primary Care Unit contributions to medical education at the University of Cambridge are introduced here.
+Courses that we deliver during the first three years of the Standard course in Medicine are first, followed by courses we deliver during years 4-6.

 Read medical student Ben Paxton’s blog for tips on starting clinical research.